Archbishop Jonathan Blake

-Jonathan Clive Blake (born 1956) is a British archbishop, activist and author most known for conducting the first gay wedding blessing on Richard and Judy's prime time TV programme This Morning, conducting the wedding blessing for the late media personality, Jade Goody, campaigning for equal marriage, becoming the "country's first freelance vicar" celebrating sacramental services in people's homes and the community, and conducting the first baptism on top of Mount Snowdon. co-consecrating the first female bishops in England, Elizabeth Stuart, in Scotland, in Northumbria, and Wales, and offering the Mass to all by post.
-He has also attained 80,000 followers on TikTok as of July 2025.
+Jonathan Clive Blake (born 1956) is a British archbishop of the Open Episcopal Church, activist, author, most known for conducting the first gay wedding blessing on Richard and Judy's prime time TV programme This Morning, conducting the wedding blessing for the late media personality, Jade Goody, campaigning for equal marriage, becoming the "country's first freelance vicar" celebrating sacramental services in people's homes and the community, and conducting the first baptism on top of Mount Snowdon. co-consecrating the first female bishops in England, Elizabeth Stuart, in Scotland, in Northumbria, and Wales, and offering the Mass to all by post.
+He has also attained over 100,000 followers on TikTok as of September 2026.

 Late priesthood and Open Episcopal Church

 Blake co-founded the Open Episcopal Church alongside Bishop Richard Palmer and Bishop Michael Wilson on 10 November 2001.
 He had severed his denominational ties to the Church of England via effecting a Deed of relinquishment.